 - In Instant Pot, add all ingredients in the order listed above except zucchini, dill, cheese and yogurt.
 Pressure cooker shouldn’t be more than 2/3 full.

-- Reheat: Vegetable soup can be easily reheated on the stove on low heat.
-You can also reheat frozen soup by simmering it on low (it just takes longer).
+- Reheat: On the stove on low heat, thawed or frozen (it just takes longer).

-- Frozen and other vegetables work: Use your favorites.
-You can also add thinly shredded cabbage 15 minutes before other ingredients as it takes a bit longer to cook.
+- Frozen and other vegetables: Use your favorites.
+You can also add thinly shredded cabbage 15 minutes before other ingredients.

-- Must do secret ingredient: Smoked paprika is the secret ingredient that makes this soup super flavorful.
-I definitely wouldn't trade it for regular paprika.
+- Smoked paprika: It makes this soup super flavorful.
+I wouldn’t swap it for regular paprika.